pavanio/HFC/docs/Platform Overview.md

 		Ex: Governmental Organization (GHMC, Meity, Nasscom Foundation)

 	- HFC Centre
-		Centre a physically fixed group of contributors who are actively contributing full-time on behalf of their institution
+		Centre a physically fixed  loosely coupled group of contributors who are actively contributing and  involved only part-time.
-		Ex: JNTU HFC Center, GRIET HFC Center
+		Ex:Hyderabad Centre , Bhubaneswar Centre

 	- HFC Chapter
-		The chapter is a loosely coupled group of contributors who are involved only part-time
+		The chapter is a  group of contributors who are actively contributing and full-time on behalf of their institution
-		Ex: City Chapters (Hyderabad Chapter)
+		Ex: JNTU HFC Chapter , DRIEMS HFC Chapter

 	- Member
 		Members can signup to either join a particular chapter or a centre to contribute their coding time or even mentor a whole team of contributors.